-If you wish to receive notification of individual pesticide applications at the school facility, please complete the attached registration form below.
+If you wish to receive notification of individual pesticide applications at the school facility, please complete the attached registration form.
 You will receive notification at least 72 hours prior to the application.
-Pesticide information may be obtained at website for the California Department of Pesticide Regulation at www.cdpr.ca.gov>.

-PESTICIDE APPLICATION NOT Date: IFICATION REGISTRATION
+PESTICIDE APPLICATION NOTIFICATION REGISTRATION

+Date:

-Name of Parent/Guardian/Staff M Member:
+Name of Parent/Guardian/Staff Member:

 Address:

+City:

 Name of Student:

-School Site/Facility:
+School Site/Eacility:

-[optional] Please notify me by:

-U.S. Mail. phone # .
-E-mail address
+[optional] Please no otify me by: U.S. Mail phone # E-mail address